Shakil-md-abdullah-al/Eye-Tracking-Technology-with-X3D/README.md

 <h2>5.
 Additional</h2>
 </hr>
 You can use  3D models from <a herf="https://sketchfab.com/3d-models/spider-man-2-style-headphones-ca22cba6330e49e7b3a00e543d542131#download">this link </a> or can make your model.
-I have developd my model with Cinema$D and from the website.
+I have developed my model with Cinema$D and from the website.